-(1) The measures included in each of the indicators and how those measures meet the requirements described in § 200.14(c) through (e) and section 1111(c)(4)(B) of the Act for all students and separately for each subgroup of students used to meaningfully differentiate all public schools in the State;
+The measures included in each of the indicators and how those measures meet the requirements described in § 200.14(c) through (e) and section 1111(c)(4)(B) of the Act for all students and separately for each subgroup of students used to meaningfully differentiate all public schools in the State;

-The Arizona Department of Education (ADE) intends to include explicitly required indicators as outlined in the Act and provide additional, more comprehensive information to the public regarding how schools and LEAs are supporting a well-rounded education for their students, and to help inform and empower school choice through helping parents identify the most appropriate school for their child.
-To ensure a unified state and federal system of accountability for all Arizona public schools and LEAs, the final methodology will reflect policy decisions adopted by the SBE for the A-F Letter Grade Accountability System.
+The Arizona Department of Education (ADE) intends to include explicitly required indicators as outlined in the Act as well as a measure of well-rounded education and course access to indicate school quality.
+To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology may reflect policy decisions adopted by the SBE for the A-F Letter Grade Accountability System.